 A packing list comes with your order.
 It is located inside a plastic bag attached to the outside of the shipment box.
 The invoice is mailed separately.
-The items listed on your packing slip include all of the components in your order, some of which are items you have specified to be installed into your spectrometer, such as the grating, detector collection lens and slit.
-The packing list also includes important information such as the shipping and billing addresses as well as components on back order.
+The items listed on your packing slip include all of the components in your order.
+However, some items on your packing list are actually items you have specified to be installed into your spectrometer, such as the grating, detector collection lens and slit.
+The packing list also includes important information such as the shipping and billing addresses as well as components on Back Order.
 What you won't find on the packing list is OOIBase32, the free operating software that comes with every spectrometer order.